 It’s a decision which has been endorsed by Australia captain Ricky Ponting, who believes the so-called "minnows" of the game just aren’t competitive enough and that one-sided matches compromise the tournament.

 Cricket is a massive sport, but its popularity is restricted to certain pockets in the world.
 For many people outside these areas, the game is like a foreign language – very difficult to understand.
 So shouldn’t organizers be trying to encourage cricket's global growth rather than discourage it?
 It is called the "World" Cup, after all!
-Read the rest of this entry »
+FULL POST

 When you say you don’t like your opponent, just days before a potentially championship-deciding match, it’s going to create a stir.
 But I believe England’s rugby players couldn’t care less about Marc Lievremont’s provocative remarks.

 Not only did the France coach express his dislike for England, he also claimed the other four teams in the Six Nations tournament felt the same way.
 According to Lievremont, his cross-channel neighbors are “insular.”
-Read the rest of this entry »
+FULL POST

 The bid by Grant Wahl to oppose Sepp Blatter in this year’s FIFA presidential election might seem like a humorous act of self-publicity by the Sports Illustrated magazine journalist, but it’s very much in keeping with the spirit of the times.

 I’m not putting the battle for world football's top job on a par with the life and death struggle for democracy in the Middle East, but the tide of people power sweeping through countries such as Tunisia, Egypt and Libya can’t help but inspire a “we can” mentality among some of us watching the drama unfold.
-Read the rest of this entry »
+FULL POST

 So, the Formula One season will now start in Melbourne, Australia, on March 27th.
 As Red Bull's Aussie driver Mark Webber put it: "Back to the good old days."